The Suunto MC-2 NH Mirror Compass

 There are no batteries to die out on you, no need to wait for a satellite to pass overhead and no electronics to go “coo-coo”, at the time when you really need to take a bearing!

-This Orienteering Compass has never let me down and has all the excellent features mentioned above.
-It is constructed of very high -grade materials and with great craftsmanship.
+This Suunto MC-2 NH Orienteering Compass has never let me down and has all the excellent features mentioned above.
+It is constructed of very high-grade materials and with great craftsmanship.

-If you have any comments, questions, or suggestions about this product, The Suunto Orienteering Compass, do not hesitate to Contact Me.
+If you have any comments, questions, or suggestions about this product, The Suunto Orienteering Compass, please leave them in the space below.

 I would be pleased to hear from you.
 Perhaps the years I’ve spent in the outdoor wilderness can be of benefit to you.